shopware/docs/guides/plugins/apps/starter/product-translator.md

 This command will create a zip file from the specified extension directory and upload it to your configured store.
 The `--increase-version` parameter increases the version specified in the `manifest.xml` file.
 This flag is required, so Shopware picks up changes made to the `manifest.xml` since the last installation.
-When the app was successfully installed, you will see the it in the extesion manager.
+Once successfully installed, you will see the app in the extension manager.
-And when you save a product the description will automatically update.
+And when you save a product, the description will automatically update.

 ## Where to continue

-In this example you've learned how to receive events and modify data through the app system.
+In this example, you've learned how to receive events and modify data through the app system.
 But that is just the tip of the iceberg:

- * Did you know, you can add [new payments](../payment) as apps?
+ * Did you know you can add [new payments](../payment) as apps?
  * Write code that runs during checkout [app scripting](../app-scripts/cart-manipulation)
- * Add new endpoints to both store and admin api [custom endpoints](../app-scripts/custom-endpoints)
+ * Add new endpoints to both store and admin API [custom endpoints](../app-scripts/custom-endpoints)